wu-chris/wu-chris.github.io/CSC209/FinalProject/ReadMe.md

 ## Features

 - ✅ User registration, login, logout, and admin authentication
-- ✅ Recipe upload with image and optional text file
+- ✅ Recipe upload with optional image and text file; preview before upload
 - ✅ Recipe search with ingredient/allergen exclusion
 - ✅ Interactive calendar to assign meals by day
 - ✅ Downloadable weekly meal plan
 - ✅ Profile page to view user-specific recipe uploads
 - ✅ Admin dashboard to view/delete users
-- ✅ JavaScript graphic: animated recipe image moving diagonally across the page
+- ✅ JavaScript graphic: animated recipe icon moving across the page

 ---

 ## Instructions

 1. Go to `login.html` to register or log in.
-2. After logging in, go to `main.html` to upload/view recipes.
+2. After logging in, go to `main.html` to upload recipes.
+3. Use `recipe.html` to view and filter recipes.
 3. Use `calendar.html` to assign recipes to any day of the week.
 4. Use the exclusion input to filter out recipes containing allergens (e.g., “nuts”).
 5. Download your week’s plan via the button.